awslabs/aws-lambda-web-adapter/README.md

 ## Non-HTTP Event Triggers

 The Lambda Web Adapter also supports all non-HTTP event triggers, such as SQS, SNS, S3, DynamoDB, Kinesis, Kafka, EventBridge, and Bedrock Agents.
 The adapter forwards the event payload to the web application via http post to a path defined by the `AWS_LWA_PASS_THROUGH_PATH` environment variable.
 By default, this path is set to `/events`.
 Upon receiving the event payload from the request body, the web application should processes it and returns the results as a JSON response.
 Please checkout [SQS Express.js](examples/sqs-expressjs) and [Bedrock Agent FastAPI in Zip](examples/bedrock-agent-fastapi-zip) examples.

+## Intercepting request and response

+The `AWS_LWA_LAMBDA_RUNTIME_API_PROXY` environment varible makes the Lambda Web Adapter redirect the requests to a custom proxy URL.
+The proxy can then intercept the requests of the [Lambda runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html), and apply arbitrary operations such as inspection or modification.
+Possible applications are tracing, payload capturing, obfuscation of sensitive data, headers modification.
+Note that the payload of the request received by the web application is wrapped inside the GET response body.
+This proxy _does not_ affect the extension registering API and is meant to be used only to interact with the data received and sent by the web application

 ## Examples